SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 Headings must be used in correct order.
 The subsection of an H2 header would be H3 - you wouldn't jump to an H4 or H5.
 Skipping over a header level affects search and SEO structures to search crawlers like Google.
 Malformed structures can reduce search and SEO for the page.
 Docusaurus carefully formats generated pages to ensure strong SEO.
 :::

+## Capitalization

+* Title case (initial cap) all doc titles.
+   * Example: `Global Intelligence for Apache Tomcat App`
+* Sentence case all other headers (H2, H3, H4).
+The only exception is proper nouns, which are always title case.
+   * Example: `Throughput signals and contributing factors`

 ## Punctuation